swapagarwal/awesome-eli5/README.md

 * [A plain english introduction to CAP Theorem](http://ksat.me/a-plain-english-introduction-to-cap-theorem/) - You'll often hear about the CAP theorem which specifies some kind of an upper limit when designing distributed systems.
 This introductory tutorial explains the concept by comparing it with a real world situation.
 * [How to dance the OAuth: a step-by-step lesson](https://medium.freecodecamp.org/how-to-dance-the-oauth-a-step-by-step-lesson-fd2364d89742) - An easy guide for understanding the key concepts of OAuth 2.0

+* [learn the syntax of a new programming language fast](https://learnxinyminutes.com/) - Learn X in Y is a resource which allows you to quickly pick up the syntax for new programming languages by walking through examples of core concepts in a given language.
+They also offer a quick look into some tooling we use as software engineers and some algorithm and data structures content.

 ## Contributing

 - **[[Request an Explanation!](https://github.com/swapagarwal/awesome-eli5/issues/new)]**